mlelarge/graph_neural_net/README.md

-# Expressive Power of Invariant and Equivaraint Graph Neural Networks
+# Expressive Power of Invariant and Equivariant Graph Neural Networks

 In this repository, we show how to use powerful GNN (2-FGNN) to solve a  graph alignment problem.
 This code was used to derive the practical results in the following paper: